 Young Adult Society

-Youth Adult Society is a social group that offers recreational activities to young adults aged 21 to 35 who have mental health concerns.
+Youth Adult Society is a social group, sponsored by NAMI NJ’s AACT-NOW program and affiliated with NAMI Burlington County, that offers recreational activities to young adults aged 21 to 35 who have mental health concerns.
 This group evolved to provide opportunities for social interaction.
-Activities which are selected by its members include movies, picnics, pizza parties theatrical and sports events, etc. Transportation will be provided by the participants and their families.
+Activities which are selected by its members include movies, picnics, pizza parties, theatrical and sports events, etc. Transportation is provided by the participants and their families.
 The activities of this group are recreational, but beyond that Youth Adult Society is a place where you will find acceptance and friendship.
-For more information about this group, contact Winifred at 609-265-0746 or SJsocietyofadults@gmail.com.
-Download the Young Adult Society pdf here.
+For more information, contact Winifred at 609-265-0746 or SJsocietyofadults@gmail.com.
+Download the Young Adult Society brochure here.